A Seared Conscience

 About those that have a seared conscience, Paul wrote, “The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons.
 Such teachings come through hypocritical liars, whose consciences have been seared as with a hot iron” (1 Timothy 4:1-2).

-Christians today will have great success in their lives differentiating between good and evil, gaining victory over sin when they follow the convictions of the Word of God and their enlightened conscious.
+Christians today will have great spiritual success in their lives differentiating between good and evil, gaining victory over sin when they follow the convictions of the Word of God and their enlightened conscious.

 In His service,